digitaldirectorlabs/OpenAnalytica/README.md

 Looks like the candidate can reach between 640 and 2,000 female, working age, swing voters in the district with a targeted message!

 Finally, the code generates a CSV of the voter segments table so you can keep track of each key segment you need to reach and their corresponding social media traction.
-That is - campaigns focused on measuring and growing metrics such as *likes, views, shares, subscriptions, and donations* for swayable, high turnout voter segments across multiple social media platforms such as *Facebook, YouTube, and Twitter* will have a great advantage on election day.
+In summary, campaigns focused on measuring and growing metrics such as *likes, views, shares, subscriptions, and donations* for swayable, high turnout voter segments across multiple social media platforms such as *Facebook, YouTube, and Twitter* will have a great advantage on election day.

 # **How To Contribute**
-We hope others find this work useful, and encourage those wanting to collaborate to email us at *hello@digitaldirectorlabs.com*, sign up for our [email list](https://www.digitaldirectorlabs.com/contact) or fork the [repo](https://github.com/digitaldirectorlabs/OpenAnalytica).
+We hope others find this work useful and encourage those looking to collaborate to email us at *hello@digitaldirectorlabs.com*, sign up for our [email list](https://www.digitaldirectorlabs.com/contact), or fork the repo.

 # **Notes**
 * NationBuilder voter files vary by size depending on the number of fields and the size of the voting district, ranging from 100 MB for a small state level campaign to 10 GB for a U.S. senate campaign.
 A small voter file should take about 30 seconds to import while a larger voter file (up to 4 or 5GB total) will take up to an hour depending on the machine being used.
 * [Facebook's new policies](https://www.facebook.com/business/m/one-sheeters/ads-with-political-content-us) for political advertising
-* [Great resource](https://medium.com/political-moneyball/how-political-campaigns-are-wasting-thousands-of-dollars-on-facebook-93ec31535519) on how to spend advertising budget wisely on Facebook
+* [Great resource](https://medium.com/political-moneyball/how-political-campaigns-are-wasting-thousands-of-dollars-on-facebook-93ec31535519) for campaigns about how to spend advertising budget wisely on Facebook